robinchapas/ConvertToPolicy/README.md

 - Create a policy by passing a policy name to the script.

 To run this tool, you'll need to setup the environment
-1. Download setupCloudShellEnvironment.sh into cloud shell environment or your shell environement.
+1. Download SetupGraphToPolicy.sh into cloud shell environment or your shell environement.
-2. run "source ./setupCloudShellEnvironment.sh"
+2. run "source ./SetupGraphToPolicy.sh"

 This will set up an alias and also install armclient in your shell.